lcls-users/lcls-users/docs/before/account_olcf.md

 This is different from your NCCS account.
-Your NCCS account usually has a different username, and is always RSA-token based, rather than password based.
-The NCCS account allows you access to "moderate" NCCS systes, like Frontier, Andes, DTN and Marble.
+Your NCCS account usually has a different username, and uses an RSA SecurID token or a mobile phone app, rather than password based.
+The NCCS account allows you access to "moderate" NCCS systems, like Frontier, Andes, DTN and Marble.

 The reason for the difference is that OLCF maintains "open" systems completely isolated from "moderate"